hoxirious/keyboard-mapper/README.md

 >   - Handle both Press/Release events
 >   - One record vector - push when press, pop when release.
 Then gather combination and emit.
 >   - Release does not need to get special key.

+---

+### BREAKING NEWS

+- Circle back to Narsil's rdev. **AND I HAD FOUND THE ROOT OF THE PAIN!!!!!**
+- grab's callback has `Option<Event>` as a return type.
+Which is an option to decide passing the event to the OS or not.
+Silly me!
+I almost gave up until I decided to look back where I started...

+This means **Phase 1** has closed.
+Thank you for joining me on this **First Chapter of the Rust journey**

+---

+## Chapter 2:

+---